Kirchhoff-Machines/pyrkm/README.md

 ## Usage

-To use the package, you can follow the example.
+To learn how to use the package, follow the [official documentation](https://kirchhoff-machines.github.io/pyrkm/) and in particular [this tutorial](link).

 ## Contribution Guidelines